Greg Raymer

-Gregory Raymer, nicknamed "Fossilman," is a professional poker player and author.
+Gregory Paul Raymer (born June 25, 1964) nicknamed "Fossilman," is a professional poker player and author.
 He is best known for winning the 2004 World Series of Poker Main Event.

 Early life

 Raymer's family moved numerous times during his childhood, from his birthplace of Minot, North Dakota to Lansing, Michigan, where he lived until age 10.
 He then moved to Clearwater, Florida, attending Dunedin Middle School, and would move later once again, this time to St. Louis, Missouri.

-After Raymer graduated from Parkway South High School in St. Louis, he enrolled at the University of Missouri–Rolla, where he majored in chemistry and became a member of the Kappa Sigma fraternity.
+After Raymer graduated from Parkway South High School in St. Louis, he enrolled at the University of Missouri–Rolla, where he majored in chemistry and became a member of Kappa Sigma fraternity.
 He graduated from the University of Minnesota with a master's degree in biochemistry in 1989, and then again from the University of Minnesota Law School in 1992.
 He then practiced law as a patent attorney for more than a decade, spending the last six years of his legal career at the pharmaceutical company Pfizer.

 Raymer is nicknamed "Fossilman" because of his fossil collecting hobby.
 He uses a small fossil as a card protector while he plays poker.